Another myth busted: Northern Europeans DON’T only speak English to you

 When you start well and keep up this flow, within a few months you'll be making dramatic progress towards fluency!

-My time in Amsterdam is coming to an end!
-I still have a few other observations to share though, about the Dutch and their language.
-Hopefully this point about how they will NOT reply to you in English if you do it right will be taken into account by other learners; if you try a little harder you can speak in their language to them all the time!
+Hopefully this article drills in the point about how the Dutch (or many others) will NOT reply to you in English if you do it right will be taken into account by other learners; if you try a little harder you can speak in their language to them all the time!

 When you do this, you will open doors to many cultural discoveries that are simply not possible through English alone.
 I hope more try; despite frustration in trying to get to know Dutch, who tend to be more closed off than other cultures I am used to, I am very glad I stuck to it.
-I’ve learned so much in the last 8 weeks, and will share some of that with you in more posts soon.
+I learned so much, and will continue to share with you all!